xfce-mirror/xfce4-screensaver/README.md

 How to report bugs
 ==================

-Bugs should be reported to the Xfce bug tracking system:
+For the time being, please report bugs here on GitHub:
     https://github.com/bluesabre/xfce4-screensaver/issues

 You will need to create an account if you don't have one already.

 In the bug report please include information about your system, if possible:

  - What operating system and version

-   - What version of xfce4-screensaver

-        The output of the "xfce4-screensaver-command --version" command.
+ - What version of xfce4-screensaver, i.e. the output of the "xfce4-screensaver-command --version" command

 If you want to debug your installation you may also be able to get meaningful debug output when starting xfce4-screensaver from the debug script:
 `./src/debug-screensaver.sh`